Send a File or URL

 A local file can be manipulated and adjusted before sending, as described in the Adjust the Source File section.

-An URL cannot be manipulated locally for obvious reasons.
+The contents of a URL cannot be manipulated locally.
 You'll need to download it to the local machine if you wish to adjust the file in any way before sending.

 Use a File